iqtree/iqtree.github.io/doc/Complex-Models.md

 ### Quick usages (for phylogenetic Simulation with AliSim)

-If one wants to simulate sequences based on a GHOST model with 4 classes in conjunction with the `GTR` model of DNA evolution, one would use the following command:
+If one wants to simulate sequences based on a GHOST model with 4 classes in conjunction with the `GTR` model of DNA evolution, one should use the following command:

     iqtree2 --alisim GTR_plus_H4 -m GTR+H4 -t tree.nwk

 Assuming that we have an input alignment `example.phy` evolving under the GHOST model with 4 classes in conjunction with the `GTR` model.
-If one want to simulate an alignment that mimic that input alignment, one would use the following command:
+If one wants to simulate an alignment that mimics that input alignment, one should use the following command:

     iqtree2 --alisim GTR_plus_H4_inference -m GTR+H4 -s example.phy